Hino Dutro

 The Hino Dutro (日野デュトロ) is a light commercial truck manufactured by Hino Motors.
 It is a rebadged version of the Toyota Dyna.
-Like the Dyna and its twin ToyoAce, the Dutro is built on the U300 platform for the standard cab, or U400 platform for the wide cab and offered in many different chassis type suitable for different purposes.
 The Dutro took over from the earlier Ranger 2 (and Ranger 3), a badge-engineered version of the Daihatsu Delta series.
 Outside of Japan, it is also known as the '300 series'.
 In North America, it has been marketed as the 'M Series' since the 2021 model year.

 The Dutro is sold in Australia (currently it is rebadged as the 300 series), Chile, Colombia, Indonesia, Malaysia, Pakistan, the Philippines, Thailand, Sri Lanka and other countries in Latin America.
 As of 2008, the Dutro was available in Canada as the 'Hino 155'.
 Canadian models are built in Woodstock, Ontario from CKD kits imported from Japan.

 The Latin-American models are built in Cota (Cundinamarca), Colombia by Hino Motor Manufacturing Colombia, from CKD kits imported from Japan.
 In some of these markets, however, complete assembled trucks are imported from Japan.

 A new assembly plant is located in the town of Cota, in Colombia, built and financed by two partners: one local company and the Toyota group, the majority owner of the Hino subsidiary and the brand.

-Emissions standards compliance is achieved with electronically controlled and water-cooled exhaust has recirculation technology (EGR) which uses a variable nozzle turbocharger to quickly build up pressure in its housing.
+Emissions standards compliance is achieved with electronically controlled and water-cooled exhaust gas recirculation technology (EGR) which uses a variable nozzle turbocharger to quickly build up pressure in its housing.

 First generation (1999–2011)

-The Dutro was introduced in May 1999 as a result of a joint development of the 7th Generation Toyota Dyna by Hino Motors and Toyota.
+The Dutro was introduced in May 1999 as a result of a joint development of the seventh Generation Toyota Dyna by Hino Motors and Toyota.

+Like the Dyna and its twin ToyoAce, the first generation Dutro was offered in many different chassis type suitable for different purposes.
+All the standard cab models and the 4WD model wide cab XZU388 were built on the U300 platform, other wide cab models were on the U400 platform.